Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 The trick to getting them crispy is by breading them in flour.
 This will ensure the outside of each piece is incredibly browned and crispy.

-The sauce is the main driver to tasty buffalo wings since it is so strong in flavor as well as the outside coating to them.
+The sauce is the main driver to tasty buffalo wings since it is so strong in flavor and the outside coating them.
 Here are the ingredients that are heated and mixed together in a pot: